yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

       <include file="$VINSTDIR/conf/redaction.xml"/>
    </NetService>
    ```

-7. Restart the gateway instance.
+7. Restart the API Gateway instance.

 For all message content (HTTP, JSON, HTML form, and plain text), you must first ensure that the appropriate URL is defined in an `HTTPRedactor`.

 ## Redact HTTP message content

-You can redact any HTTP header or parameter value from the gateway message stream based on HTTP URLs specified in configuration.
+You can redact any HTTP header or parameter value from the API Gateway message stream based on HTTP URLs specified in configuration.
 This applies to both HTTP requests and responses.
 The following shows a simple example configured in `redaction.xml`:

 ```
 <HTTPRedactor>